I created my first personal development plan when I was 16.

 You want to set smaller targets that will help you achieve your goals.
 Aim to chip, chip, chip away everyday in some way or form.

-Some days your work will be educating yourself through taking courses or reading books.
+Some days your work will be educating yourself by taking personal development courses or reading books.
 Other days you will have clearly defined targets and work to do in order to reach your goal.

 Are you looking to create a personal professional development plan?